European lawmakers scrutinize coronavirus recovery fund | DW | 23.07.2020

 A clause linking EU money to the rule of law that could jeopardize funds for Poland and Hungary is also coming under scrutiny.

-The agreement made by heads of state and government was "a bitter pill to swallow" said von der Leyen, referring to the draft long-term budget.
+The agreement made by heads of state and government was "a bitter pill to swallow" said von der Leyen, referring to cuts made in the draft long-term budget.

 The compromise includes several "painful and regrettable decisions," she added, citing future funding of planned EU health and research programs.